otiai10/gosseract/README.md

 )

 func main() {
-    // This is the simlest way :)
-    out := gosseract.Must(gosseract.Params{
+    // This is the simplest way :) out := gosseract.Must(gosseract.Params{
 			Src:       "your/img/file.png",
 			Languages: "eng+heb",